Do the Digit Insurance

 For example, cardiovascular fitness exercise helps reduce blood pressure and promotes weight reduction.
 It can also reduce bad cholesterol levels in the blood, raise good cholesterol levels and impact the total cholesterol levels.

-Patients who have diabetes should regularly exercise as it favourably affects the body's ability to control glucose levels in the blood by using insulin properly.
+Patients with diabetes should regularly exercise, as it favourably affects the body's ability to control glucose levels in the blood by properly using insulin.

-Although the effect of exercise is small on a single risk, the effect of moderate and continued exercise is impactful on overall cardiovascular health.
-Apart from that, one also needs to make necessary lifestyle modifications such as reducing smoking, proper medication uses and proper nutrition to improve cardiovascular endurance to the maximum.
+Although the effect of exercise is small on a single risk, moderate and continued exercise has an impactful effect on overall cardiovascular health.
+To improve cardiovascular endurance to the maximum, one also needs to make necessary lifestyle modifications such as reducing smoking, proper medication use, and proper nutrition.

 Which Exercises to Avoid for Low Cardiovascular Endurance?

-• One should wait for at least 90 minutes after eating a meal and then start or participate in aerobic exercise.
+• One should wait for at least 90 minutes after eating a meal before starting or participating in aerobic exercise.

 • Focusing on warm-up and cool-down is important.

 • One must remember to take enough rest while doing the exercises.
-However, laying down after the exercises might reduce one's tolerance.
+However, lying down after the exercises might reduce one's tolerance.
 Thus, it is best to rest by sitting.

-• Individuals having low cardiovascular endurance should not overdo any exercise.
-They should remember to gradually increase their exercise levels with time at a steady pace.
+• Individuals with low cardiovascular endurance should not overdo exercise.
+They should remember to gradually increase their exercise levels at a steady pace over time.

 • One should not exercise if he or she is sick.
-Instead, he or she should wait for it to heal and then return to the exercise routine.
+Instead, one should wait for the illness to heal and then return to the exercise routine.

-• Individuals should schedule exercise as a part of their daily routine.
-One can try planning to do exercise at the same time every day and build a habit of exercising.
+• Individuals should schedule exercise as part of their daily routine.
+One can try planning to exercise at the same time every day and building a habit of it.

 In conclusion, this is all about exercises for cardiovascular endurance.
-Along with a proper exercise routine, maintained lifestyle and good food habits, one can strengthen his or her cardiovascular endurance.
-However, ones who are already having low endurance should first consult a doctor before starting any routine.
+Along with a proper exercise routine, maintained lifestyle, and good food habits, one can strengthen his or her cardiovascular endurance.
+However, those who already have low endurance should consult a doctor before starting any routine.

 Can cardiovascular endurance be genetic?

-When it comes to cardiovascular endurance, the performances are often characterised by complex genetic traits with high heritability.
-While fitness and endurance can be passed across generations, it develops on the practice and efforts of the individuals.
+Regarding cardiovascular endurance, the performances are often characterised by complex genetic traits with high heritability.
+While fitness and endurance can be passed across generations, they develop on the practice and efforts of the individuals.

 How long should I train for cardiovascular endurance?